CalmDownVal/webhook-summary/readme.md

         url: ${{ secrets.WEBHOOK_URL }}
 ```

-Fill in its `needs` array to include all the previous step.
-This way the summary
+Fill in the `needs` array to include all previous jobs.
+This ensures the summary
-job will always run last.
+job always runs last.

 ## Naming